celalma/markdown/README.md

 Even this *Readme* is written in Markdown, although it is a **modified version built for GitHub** which is what you will learn about in this guide.

 - ### More...
-For more info about Markdown and its history, check the [Wikepedia page](https://en.wikipedia.org/wiki/Markdown).
+For more info about Markdown and its history, check the [Wikipedia page](https://en.wikipedia.org/wiki/Markdown).
 For more info about how to use Mardown, check GitHub's guide on [getting started with writing and formatting on GitHub](https://docs.github.com/en/get-started/writing-on-github).

 # Summary